Skip to main content

 Adoption of advanced digital technologies by enterprises

 Lithuania shows a mixed performance on the share of enterprises making use of artificial intelligence, cloud or data analytics (53.5% vs 54.6% in the EU) and overall there is room to improve.
-Gaps remain, in particular, the uptake of cloud (33.6% vs. 38.9% in the EU) and AI (4.9% vs 8% in the EU).
+Gaps remain in particular with regards to the uptake of cloud (33.6% vs. 38.9% in the EU) and AI (4.9% vs 8% in the EU).

 100%